-Intended Outcomes Progress and analysis Children demonstrate improved communication skills Pupils entered Reception well below the national average and left in line with National average.
+Intended Outcomes Progress and analysis Children demonstrate improved communication skills Pupils entered Reception well below the national average and left broadly in line with National average.
 This demonstrates very good progress.
 The gap in attainment between PP and non PP children has narrowed There were no concerns raised between groups on the IDSR.
-Improved application of basic skills in reading, writing and maths Pupils' attainment is in line with national.
-Improve the writing outcomes across school Pupil attainment at Key Stage 2 is in line with national.
+Improved application of basic skills in reading, writing and maths Pupils' attainment is well above national for pupil premium pupils.
+Improve the writing outcomes across school Pupil attainment at Key Stage 2 is slightly above national for pupil premium pupils.

 To ensure children who have fallen behind receive targeted high quality intervention, monitored by SLT Pupils receive interventions that are proven to have an impact.
 Pupils' progress is monitored.
-Significant progress was measured in Y2 and Y6 during 2022-23.
-Progress measures are in line with National.
-To ensure children are attending school regularly and not missing out on learning opportunities.
-Pupil attendance was in line with national in 2023 and persistent absence was below national.
-Pupils have a breadth of experiences that enable them to contextualise their learning.
-Pupils took part in a wide range of enrichment activities which developed their character and cultural capital opportunities, all contributing to their personal development.
+Significant progress was measured in Y2 and Y6 during 2023-24.
+Progress measures are in line with National in 2022-23 (no data for 2023-24).
+To ensure children are attending school Pupil attendance was in line with national in regularly and not missing out on learning 2024 and persistent absence was slightly opportunities. below national.
+Pupils have a breadth of experiences that Pupils took part in a wide range of enable them to contextualise their enrichment activities which developed their learning. character and cultural capital opportunities, all contributing to their personal development.
 Pupil attainment is in line with national.
 Improved emotional and social wellbeing.
 Pupils continue to access support.
 Attendance data evidences the impact of this.
 Pupil questionnaires are very positive.